bhillig/CShell/README.md

 # Printing the prompt
-Our implementation of a basic shell starts with a simple loop which prints </br>
+The implementation of a basic shell starts with a simple loop which prints </br>
 a prompt and takes in input.
 This input is stored in a variable, cmd.
-We </br>
+It </br>
-then check for a few edge cases such as no input being given before we </br>
+then checks for a few edge cases such as no input being given before it </br>
-parse the input. </br> </br>
+parses the input. </br> </br>
 Parsing the input is a two step process with functions createCommandList() </br>
 and createCommandArg().
 The former uses the latter to build its structure. </br> </br>